naumencumihai/Aura-Reads-Session-Project-Proposal/README.md

 To maintain a high-quality and stable service, I will focus on the following observability practices:

--   **Structured Logging:** The .NET backend will log every request to the local LLM and the Spotify API, capturing key information like request parameters, response latency, and status codes for efficient debugging.
+-   **📋 Structured Logging:** The .NET backend will log every request to the local LLM and the Spotify API, capturing key information like request parameters, response latency, and status codes for efficient debugging.

--   **Error Tracking:** I will set up monitoring to track the rate of errors from the application itself, the Spotify API (e.g., authentication issues, invalid requests) and any exceptions thrown by the LLM processing scripts.
+-   **🐞 Error Tracking:** I will set up monitoring to track the rate of errors from the application itself, the Spotify API (e.g., authentication issues, invalid requests) and any exceptions thrown by the LLM processing scripts.
 This will allow me to quickly identify and resolve systemic problems.